Mina-Jahandideh/intention-prediction-models/README.md

 GitHub: @Mina-Jahandideh

 📄 License
-This project is licensed under the MIT License — feel free to use or adapt the code with proper attribution.
+This code is shared under the MIT License.
+Please give appropriate credit if used in academic or applied work.